bobmagicii/vscode-auto-fold/README.md

 ## 3) Default Fallback

-Failing the above conditions, you can force all files to be folded at a specific value set by `autofold.default`.
+Failing the above conditions, you can force all files to be folded at a specific value set with `autofold.default`.
 See the configuration section for more info about that setting.

-It does not matter how you put that in your file.
-All that matters is that you put it somewhere your project won't syntax error on it - so within a single or multiline comment.

-Automatic folding only happens when opened.
-If they are already open, they will stay as you have them - unless that was the first time you switched to that tab since starting vscode cause then it will still fold it.

-If you just added the magic comment to a file and want to fold it without reloading it, or if at any time you want to re-fold a file as configured, you can use the keyboard shortcut `alt+grave` or use the command pallete `ctrl+shift+p` and typing `autofold`.

 # Installation

 Use the extension panel in Visual Studio Code, type Fold, find this, install it.

 # Configuration